ghapsara/guruhhapsara.dev/src/content/2022-05-04-may-the-pod-affinitiy-be-with-you/index.md

 We need to pay attention to how storage class triggered at the first time.
 This will tell us where volumes are deployed in which availability zones.

 The reason we need to care about this because it defines where pods will always be scheduled.
-The persistence volume claim attached to a pod coerces kube-scheduler to schedule the pod to a node that satisfies the persistent volume node affinity requirement.
+The persistent volume claim attached to a pod coerces kube-scheduler to schedule the pod to a node that satisfies the persistent volume node affinity requirement.

 When we create a persistent volume claim, the storage class will create a persistent volume with a node affinity.
-It’ll then provision an Elastic Block Storage instance, and bind it to the persistent volume claim.
-Then a pod that claims the persistent volume will be able to mount the EBS storage.
+It’ll then provision an Elastic Block Storage instance, and then a pod that claims the persistent volume will be able to mount the EBS storage.

-As far as I know, we don’t have a control to tell storage provisioner to determine where a persistent volume should be attached to a particular node.
 Here’s an example of a provisioned persistent volume node affinity.

 ```yaml
 apiVersion: v1